Funded Projects

 2014 Phil Powell

-The Foundation is providing a grant of $465,000 to Financial Rights Legal Centre (NSW) to employ a financial counsellor for three years and promote the new part of its service to First Nations people across Australia.
+The Foundation has supported Financial Rights Legal Centre (NSW) with $1,120,000 in grants to employ three financial counsellors and promote the new financial counselling service to First Nations people across Australia.